Discussion in 'Amtrak Rail Discussion' started by AmtrakBlue, Dec 10, 2016.

 Keep in mind that these are food service cars and there are a lot more items that can have issues than a baggage car or coach.
 Something such as a coffee maker can shop a car.

 No, it's not a normal bad order rate.
 Amtrak can't figure out what to do with these cars.

 Didn't they do a punch list/walkthrough kind of acceptance test when they took delivery?
 It does sound like a high rate of problems.

 With a microscope, ultrasound, dyes, X-Rays, and 3D scans probably...

 However if your flooded with a bunch of extra cars, your focus is getting the cars that you don’t have a spares back on the road.
-Why send use limited mechanical forces to fix a dinner at night, when you have so many cars sitting around?
+Why use your limited mechanical forces to fix a dinner at night, when you have so many dinner cars sitting around ready to roll?

 Separate names with a comma.